Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-30-todo-app-with-firebase-part-1.md

  The TodoViewController has three labels and two textfields + a date picker in it.
 Pretty simple stuff.
  Make a new **TodoViewController.swift** class in your project and assign it to the VC.
 Then make all the textfield and date picker outlets.
+ Also add a Done/Save barbutton item in this class on which we will actually save our Todo to the firebase db.
+Make the appt **IBAction** for it.

 ## Step 3.
 Making the Model